Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Model Evaluation

-We then selected two subgroups from the WS-Gaze dataset~\cite{2025suggestion}: the four fastest (H-WPM) and four slowest (L-WPM) typists.
-As the results shown in~\autoref{tab:indi}, the groups differ not only in typing speed but also in broader behavioral patterns.
-H-WPM users rely less on suggestions (lower Picked) and rarely gaze at the suggestion list (lower Gaze Sugg).
-L-WPM users, by contrast, depend heavily on suggestions and use backspace more often (higher BPC).
-This might be a result of weaker typing skills or lower linguistic proficiency, making the use of suggestions more beneficial (higher KS) and also leads to better familiarity with the suggestion system (less Failed).
+\paragraph{Individual differences} To evaluate the model's ability to replicate behavioral differences due to individuals' characteristics, such as typing speed, we selected two subgroups from the WS-Gaze dataset~\cite{2025suggestion}: the four fastest (H-WPM) and four slowest (L-WPM) typists.
+Results from both human participants and averaged agents indicate that the groups differ not only in typing speed but also in broader behavioral patterns.
+H-WPM users rely less on suggestions (lower Picked: 0.13 for human and 0.15 for the model) and rarely gaze at the suggestion list (lower Gaze Sugg: 0.17 for human and 0.13 for the model).
+L-WPM users, by contrast, depend heavily on suggestions and use backspace more often (higher BPC: 0.14 for human and 0.08 for the model).
+This might be a result of weaker typing skills or lower lexical proficiency, making the use of suggestions more beneficial (higher KS: 0.19 for human and 0.17 for the model) and also leading to better familiarity with the suggestion system (less Failed: 0.44 for human and 0.38 for the model).
 In both cases, the model reproduces human behavior across all metrics while capturing the differences between the groups.
+Full results are shown in~\autoref{tab:indi} Appendix~\ref{sec:eval_tables}.